FOUR Scholarships. Endless Opportunities.

 To become a member of NCGA, click here.

-What is the NCGA Research Ambassador Program?
+Congratulations to the research ambassadors selected for the 2021-2022 academic year!
+(READ FULL STORY HERE) What is the NCGA Research Ambassador Program?
 The purpose of the NCGA Research Ambassador Program is to build a network of future leaders in the agriculture sector.
 Up to six (6) students will be selected each year to receive financial support as well as travel and networking opportunities.
 Ambassadors must demonstrate academic excellence, leadership potential, and be involved in research relevant to corn production.
 Why apply?
-Students selected as NCGA Research Ambassadors will receive the following: Financial award of $2,500 directly to the student; Up to $750 for registration and travel reimbursement for participation in scientific research conferences; Fully-funded travel to participate in NCGA events throughout the year, which could include grower research committee meetings, congressional visits at the state or federal level, Commodity Classic, Corn Congress, farm field days, etc. Who can apply?
-Applicants must meet the following...Learn More
+Students selected as NCGA Research Ambassadors will receive the following: Financial award of $2,500 directly to the student; Up to $750 for registration and travel reimbursement for participation in scientific research conferences; Fully-funded travel to participate in NCGA events throughout the year, which could include grower research committee meetings, congressional visits at the state or federal level, Commodity...Learn More

 Undergraduate Scholarship in Agriculture

 The National Corn Growers Association and BASF Corporation will award five $1,500 scholarships to undergraduate students pursuing a degree in any field.
-BASF is creating a program to bring the scholarship winners to one of their facilities and meet with their key staff.
-BASF will contact the scholarship winners in early 2020 with those program details.
+In addition to receiving the scholarship funds, winners will also take part in networking and other opportunities with BASF.
 Eligibility Requirements Applicant must be entering at least his/her second undergraduate year at an accredited college or university.
 Applicant must be an NCGA member or son/daughter of an NCGA member.
 Employees and the families of employees of NCGA or any division of BASF or their subsidiaries are not eligible for the scholarship.
-Applications must be submitted by December 4, 2020.
+Applications must be submitted by December 3, 2021 by 11:59 Central Time.
 Scholarships are for one year.
 Previous recipients may not apply.
-Application Packet Must Include: Completed application Current transcript from junior college, college or university Three...Learn More
+Application Packet Must Include: Completed application Current transcript from junior college, college or university Three (3) letters of recommendation (at least two must be from non-family...Learn More

 Members of state corn associations may be eligible for additional scholarships within their home state.
 Iowa Corn Kansas Corn Kentucky Corn Growers Association Maryland Grain Producers Michigan Corn Minnesota Corn Missouri Corn Nebraska Corn Growers New York Corn and Soybean Grower Association North Dakota Corn Growers Association Ohio Corn & Wheat Texas Corn Producers Virginia Grain ProducersLearn More